netxms/netxms-doc/admin/appendix.rst

      - Interval (in seconds) between keepalive packets over tunnel agent connection.
      - 30
+   * - UpgradeServers
+     - List of management servers, which are allowed to deliver an agent installer package and trigger an agent upgrade, but do not get the broader master-server capabilities (file upload, arbitrary command execution, configuration changes, policy deployment, software package installation, etc.).
+Hosts listed in this parameter also have read access to the agent.
+Both IP addresses and DNS names can be used.
+       Multiple servers can be specified in one line, separated by commas.
+       If this parameter is used more than once, servers listed in all occurrences will have access to agent.
+Available since version 6.2.
+     - Empty list
    * - UserAgentExecutable
      - Name of User Support Application executable used by AutoStartUserAgent and UserAgentWatchdog parameters.